EGL vs GIA

 - AGS = American Gem Society

-Diamond color grades attempt to describe the amount of color present in each stone.
-It is commonly thought that the amount of color in any diamond is measured by how much yellow is in the stone and while this is true for diamonds with a yellow ‘core color’ there are many diamonds with a core color that could be light brown, blue, green, gray, pink etc.
+Certificate color grades describe the amount of color present in a diamond.
+While the most common color tint in a diamond is yellow, many diamonds have a core color that may be light brown, blue, green, gray, pink etc.

-The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one color grade whereas the other 2 laboratories often consider the absence of yellow a positive element and upgrade the best examples of these diamonds by one color grade.
+The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one or more color grade, whereas EGL US and AGS often consider the absence of yellow a positive characteristic and provides a higher color grade for the best examples of these diamonds.

-We invite you to visit an Ascot showroom where in a professional atmosphere clients enjoy a priceless education and compare diamonds from the most meticulously selected diamond inventory in the world.
+We invite you to visit an Ascot showroom in Atlanta, Dallas, Washington DC, Charlotte or NYC where clients enjoy a priceless education in a dignified atmosphere and compare diamonds from the most meticulously selected diamond inventory in the world.